 What can I expect post-surgery?

-If non-surgical treatments aren’t successful, your doctor may recommend surgery.
+If non-surgical treatments aren’t successful, your doctor may recommend surgery to correct a deviated septum.
 This type of procedure is performed in an outpatient setting.

 “Some people do experience some pain, swelling and congestion the first week, but usually you’ll be up and ‘running’ about 1 to 2 weeks post-op,” Dr. Stewart said.